serge-v/sensors/README.md

 rpi/rx1

-Based on Raspberry PI and RFM12B transiever.
-Receives sensors data and uploads to xively account.
+Based on Raspberry PI and RFM12B tranceiver.
+Receives sensors data and uploads it to the xively account.